Knodle: Modular Weakly Supervised Learning with PyTorch: Trainers

 \textbf{Trainer without Denoising.} The simplest trained model is the \texttt{NoDenoisingTrainer}.
 The majority vote is computed on the training data and used to train the given model.
 This is the most direct use of the rule matches for training a classifier.
 To cover cases where several rules match, this trainer can be configured to either use a one-hot encoding of the winning label from the majority vote or a distribution over labels (relative to the number of matching rules).

-\textbf{Trainer with kNN Denoising.} This Trainer includes the label denoising method with a simple geometric interpretation (\texttt{KNNDenoisingTrainer}).
-The intuition behind this method is that similar samples should be activated by the same rules which is allowed by a smoothness assumption on the target space.
-The trainer looks at the $k$ most similar samples sorted by, for example, tfidf features combined with $L_2$ distance, and activates the rules matching the neighbors to create a denoised $\hat{Z}$.
-Importantly, \emph{Knodle} allows separate features for the model training and the neighborhood activation.
-This method also provides a way to activate rules for unmatched samples.
+\textbf{Trainer with kNN Denoising.} This \mbox{\texttt{kNNAggregationTrainer}} includes the label denoising method with a simple geometric interpretation.
+The intuition behind it is that similar samples should be activated by the same rules which is allowed by a smoothness assumption on the target space.
+The trainer looks at the $k$ most similar samples sorted by, for example, TF-IDF features combined with $L_2$ distance, and activates the rules matching the neighbors to create a denoised $\hat{Z}$.
+Importantly, \knodle{} allows separate features for the model training and the neighborhood activation.
+This method also provides a way to activate rules for initially unmatched samples.

-\textbf{Trainer with Snorkel Denoising.} \emph{Knodle} provides a wrapper of the Snorkel system (\texttt{SnorkelTrainer}).
-This trainer incorporates both generative and discriminative Snorkel steps.
-First, the structure within labels and rules, in our notation $P(Y, Z, T)$, is learned in an unsupervised fashion (\emph{generative model} \citep{DBLP:journals/corr/abs-1711-10160}).
-Afterward, the training of the final discriminative model, approximating $P(Y|X)$ according to the labels provided by the generative model, is performed. \emph{Knodle} conveniently provides both steps in a single method call.
-The mix of Snorkel and \textit{k}-NN denoising methods is provided in the \texttt{SnorkelKNNDenoisingTrainer}.
+\textbf{Trainer with Snorkel Denoising.} \knodle{} provides a wrapper of the Snorkel system~\cite{snorkel} \mbox{\texttt{SnorkelTrainer}} which incorporates both generative and discriminative Snorkel steps.
+The generative step constitutes a denoising method in \knodle's terminology, while the discriminative step corresponds to a prediction model.
+The structure within labels and rules, in our notation $P(Y, Z, T)$, is learned in an unsupervised fashion by the generative model.
+Afterwards, the final discriminative model, i.e.\ the prediction model, is trained with weak labels provided by the generative model, following the general \knodle{} design.
+Both steps are conveniently provided in a single method call.

-\textbf{Trainer with Weak Supervision CrossWeigh Denoising.} Weak Supervision CrossWeigh (WSCrossWeigh) is an algorithm for noise correction in weakly supervised data based on the CrossWeight Framework~\citep{wang-etal-2019-crossweigh} and included to \textit{Knodle} as \texttt{WSCrossWeighTrainer}.
-It allows to detect the samples, which are annotated with potentially wrong labels, and reduce their importance in final classifier training.
-Though the CrossWeigh method was firstly proposed for mistakes identification in crowdworkers annotations, we claim that it could be also applied for denoising the weakly supervised data, since the weak rules could be regarded as human annotators in a sense that they both make decision about the sample label.
+\textbf{Trainer with Weak Supervision CrossWeigh Denoising.} Finally, we implemented our own algorithm for noise correction in weakly supervised data.
+It is based on the CrossWeight method~\cite{wang-etal-2019-crossweigh} and included to \knodle{} as \mbox{\texttt{WSCrossWeighTrainer}}.
+While the original CrossWeigh method was proposed for mistakes identification in crowdworkers annotations, we extend it for denoising the weakly supervised data as well.
+In WSCrossWeigh we adopted the same logic for estimating the reliability of weakly annotated data, but made some necessarily corrections specific to weakly supervised learning.